-Group 2015 2014 \$'000 \$'000 Sale of goods to director-related companies 2,795 3,010 Purchase of goods from associates (1,415) (1,300) Purchase of goods from director-related companies (503) (724) Dividend income from associates 392 1,230 Dividend income from an investee company 48 80 Rental paid to director-related companies (489) (479) Rental paid to a director (53) (52) Consideration paid on acquisition of a subsidiary from shareholders - (1,000) Management fee income received from associates 278 237 Management fee income received from director-related companies - 4 Interest received from associates 78 67 Interest paid to shareholders (72) (83) Administrative service fee income received from a director-related company 6 2
+Group 2016 2015 \$'000 \$'000 Sale of goods to director-related companies 2,483 2,795 Purchase of goods from associates (1,508) (1,415) Purchase of goods from director-related companies (874) (503) Dividend income from associates 200 392 Rental paid to director-related companies (519) (489) Rental paid to a director (92) (53) Management fee income received from associates 265 278 Interest received from associates 375 306 Interest paid on loans from directors/shareholders of subsidiaries (80) (72) Interest paid/payable on term notes held by directors (748)

-The Group has sale and purchase transactions with director-related companies, wherein these companies are controlled by close family members of Mr. Yeah Hiang Nam, a director of the Company.
+The Group has sale and purchase transactions with director-related companies, wherein these companies are controlled by close family members of Mr Yeah Hiang Nam, a director of the Company.
 These sale and purchase transactions are based on the bid price quotation of gold, and were due and payable under normal payment terms.